UniExeterRSE/intro-version-control/_episodes/15_collaborating_with_branches.md

  create mode 100644 Good-practice-guides/Collaboration-good-practice.md
 ```

 Both Joe and Jane now have completely up-to-date local repositories.
-At this point,
-they could delete their feature branches, both from the local repository and
-the remote repository.

 ## Viewing a graph of history